gloggers99/lambda/README.md

 - [ ] Screenshots

 ## Active bugs (Check means fixed)
-- [X] Running neofetch in urxvt spawns a ghost window
+- [X] Upon starting alacritty/neofetch, around 5-10 blank windows spawn
-- [ ] Upon starting alacritty, around 5-10 blank windows spawn
+- [ ] Ghost windows overall

 ## Configuration
 Configuration guide will be on the wiki which will be created when lambda is stable.